 Of all the people in the creative industries, including those in supportive jobs, 34.5% are self-employed.
 Of the creative workers in the creative industries, 47% are self-employed, compared with 15% across the workforce as whole.

 6.7% of people working in the sector are from the EU (but not the UK) - roughly in line with the average across all industries.
 Almost 6% are from outside the EU (including the UK).

 London accounts for the largest share of creative sector employment at 33.2%.

 Jobs in the creative industries have been identified by the innovation charity Nesta as being at low risk of automation.
 It concluded that 87% of workers in the highly creative category are at low or no risk of automation.

-The figures released in July 2016 by DCMS reveal impressive growth in different geographical regions of the UK including:
+The figures released in July 2016 by DCMS reveal impressive growth in the workforce in different geographical regions of the UK including:

 • Growth of film and TV industries in Yorkshire and Humber outstripping that in every other part of the UK, increasing by 40% in 2015 to 2016

 • Advertising and marketing enjoyed more than a 20% increase in growth in the North-West

 • The West Midlands enjoyed a 66% increase in jobs in design and designer fashion with a 54% increase in the East Midlands.